Similar Scaling Relations for the Gas Content of Galaxies across Environments to z ~ 3.5: Data Sample Selection

 \subsection{High Redshift}

-The parent sample is from \cite{Scoville17}, based on ALMA observations of the long wavelength dust continuum for a sample of 708 galaxies at $z$ $\approx$ 0.3-4.5 in the COSMOS field \citep{Scoville07}.
-The sample galaxies have stellar masses of log($M_{*}$/$M_{\odot}$) $\gtrsim$ 10 and sSFRs from the main-sequence to $\sim$ 50 times the MS (Figure \ref{fig:hist-sct-all}).
-Stellar masses are based on SED template fitting using optical to infrared bands \citep{Laigle16}.
+The parent sample is from \cite{Scoville17}, based on ALMA observations of the long-wavelength dust continuum for a sample of 708 galaxies at $z$ $\approx$ 0.3-4.5 in the COSMOS field \citep{Scoville07}.
+The sample galaxies have stellar masses of log($M_{*}$/$M_{\odot}$) $\gtrsim$ 10 and sSFRs from the main sequence to $\sim$ 50 times the MS (Figure \ref{fig:hist-sct-all}).
+Stellar masses are based on spectral energy distribution (SED) template fitting using optical to infrared bands \citep{Laigle16}.
 SFRs are estimated using the UV and far-infrared luminosity \citep{Lee13,Lee15a}.
 For the $M_{*}$ dependence of the MS, we use the shape from \cite{Lee15a} at $z$=1.2.
 For the redshift evolution of the MS, we use model \# 49 of \cite{Speagle14} evaluated at log($M_{*}$/$M_{\odot}$)=10.5.
-Molecular mass ($M_{ISM}$) estimates (corrected for heavy elements contribution) rely on the RJ dust continuum emission in ALMA bands 6 and 7 (see \citealp{Scoville14,Scoville17} for details).
+Molecular mass ($M_{ISM}$) estimates (corrected for heavy elements contribution) rely on the RJ dust-continuum emission in ALMA bands 6 and 7 (see \citealp{Scoville14,Scoville17} for details).
 Note that the parent sample selection is not designed \textit{a priori} to target galaxies in dense environments.
 Therefore, we estimate the local environment of the parent sample (Section \ref{env-HZ}) and then place the galaxies into four local density quantiles: $\delta_{1}$, $\delta_{2}$, $\delta_{3}$, and $\delta_{4}$ (highest density).
 This results in 102 galaxies in each density bin after controlling for their $M_{*}$, $z$, and sSFR/sSFR$_{MS}$ (Section \ref{control}).
 They cover the redshift range $z$ $\approx$ 0.5-3.5, log(sSFR/sSFR$_{MS}$) $\gtrsim$ -0.2, and log($M{*}$/$M_{\odot}$) $\gtrsim$ 10 (Figure \ref{fig:hist-sct-all}).